 Modern Low-Cost, Low-Energy Passive House for the Lower 9th Ward

-In the wake of the 2005 Hurricane Katrina, SUSTAINABLE.TO noticed that not only were the 19th century “shotgun houses” prevalent among the structures remaining intact and habitable, but they were also very beautiful in their own right.
-With high ceilings and local, cypress wood-frame construction, the Low Cost/Low Energy Passive House for New Orleans keeps true to its architectural heritage, while maintaining a high level of appeal in the 21st-century.
+In the wake of the 2005 Hurricane Katrina, Sustainable noticed that not only were the 19th century “shotgun houses” prevalent among the structures remaining both intact and habitable, but they were also very beautiful in their own right.
+With similar high ceilings and local, cypress wood-frame construction, the Low Cost/Low Energy Passive House for New Orleans keeps true to its architectural heritage, while maintaining a high level of appeal in the 21st-century.

 Project Type: Competition